veeto

 Key Takeaways

-• Extends property tax exclusions indefinitely for solar energy systems installed before January 2027.
+• Extends property tax exclusions indefinitely for qualified solar energy systems installed after January 2026.

-• Creates new qualification criteria for solar systems on residential and commercial properties.
+• Establishes new qualification criteria for solar systems based on size, location, and energy distribution.

-• Requires property owners to file exclusion claims within three years of purchase or installation.
+• Requires property owners to file exclusion claims within three years of system installation or purchase.

 Get Involved